 How To Check if your Website has a SITEMAP

-Go to your web browser and type your domain name followed by forward slash sitemap.xml or Sitemap HTML.
+Go to your web browser and type your domain name followed by forwarding slash sitemap.xml or Sitemap HTML.

 For example, www.example.com/sitemap.xml will show what your XML sitemap looks like.

-If you don't have Sitemaps, you can go into www.xml-sitemaps.com
+If you don't have Sitemaps, you can go to www.xml-sitemaps.com